rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 After running the RhoMobile installer in Windows 8.x, do the following:

-* "Show All Apps" on the Start Screen: While on the "Start Screen" (aka "Metro"), right-click at the bottom of the screen until the App Bar appears (on Win8.1, the button will appear without right-clicking).
+* Go to the "Start Screen" of Windows 8 (aka "Metro") and right-click at the bottom of the screen until the App Bar appears (on Win8.1, the button should appear without right-clicking).

 * Click the "All Apps" button to show all apps.
-Locate the "RhoMobile Suite" group (see image, below) and launch the desired app from there, or...
+Locate the "RhoMobile Suite" group (see image, below).
+Once installation is completed, you can run the desired RhoMobile launcher from there, or...

-* Right-click the desired RhoStudio app launcher and select "Pin to Taskbar."
-This will make it easy to access them from the Desktop in the future.
+* Right-click the desired launcher and select "Pin to Taskbar."
+This will make it easy to access from the Desktop in the future.
 Repeat this action for other launchers and for links to Documentation and Developer Community, if desired.

 <img src="http://rhomobile-suite.s3.amazonaws.com/install/RhoMobile_on_Win8.png" alt="RhoStudio on Win_8" />